nilenso/bean-blog/content/posts/calculating-spilled-arrays/index.md

 <p><img src="terminology.png" class="w-60 mw-95"></p>

 Here's how we want this to work.
 When a formula evaluates to an array of values
-- The values are distributed in cells below.
+- The values get distributed in cells below.
 The offset of each spillee is its index in the array.
-- Only the first cell (the spiller) has a formula.
-The spillees' contents remain empty – their value is set by the spiller.
+- Only the first cell (the spiller) contains a formula.
+The spillees' remain empty – their value is set by the spiller.
 This is to avoid overwriting any content a user might have entered manually.
-- When a formula tries to spill over a cell that already has some user-entered text, a `Spill Error` is shown.
+- When a formula tries to spill over a cell that already has some contents, a `Spill Error` is shown.
 - When a user input blocking a spillage is cleared, the `Spill Error` is resolved and the array spills.
 - When multiple formulas try to spill over a cell, only one of them is allowed to spill.
 The other ones get a `Spill Error`.
 - Usual auto-recalculation still applies: if we edit the spiller, the spillees need to be updated.

-I think that covers everything.
+I think that covers everything[^higher-order].
 One last thing – we don't know the size of spillage until the spiller's formula is evaluated.
 The array can expand or shrink when the spiller's inputs change.
 Excel calls them "Dynamic arrays" for this reason.

 ------